BaldeMountaga/Turntabl_Java_OOP/README.md

 # Turntabl_Java_OOP Assessment

 ## Contribution Guidelines
-    1. Fork this repository to get a local copy of this repo in your repo
-    2. Clone your local copy
+    *1. Fork this repository to get a local copy of this repo in your repo* *2.
+Clone your local copy*
     3. Set up the upstream push and pull link
     4. Start working on a feature
     5. Push your feature addition